matthewdavis505/osticket-prereqs/README.md

   ![Active Directory](images/https://imgur.com/V98FHXI)
 </p>
 <p>
-Through active directory was able to assign usernames and passwords and was able to unlock accounts.
+Installed active directory was able to assign usernames and passwords and was able to unlock accounts.
 Please click link to see example.
 </p>
 <br />